 All of Pellino’s pasta and bread are made fresh on premise each day.

-Pellino’s is committed to operating environmentally friendly, thereby reducing our carbon footprint.
+Pellino’s is committed to operating environmentally responsible.
 We no longer use Styrofoam takeout containers or plastic bags.
 Our takeout containers are made from 100 percent recycled material.